Kiffa: Population, infrastructure and agriculture

 Kiffa was allowed to grow haphazardly and to sprawl during the later 20th century, and it has continued to do so.
 Near Kiffa is Kiffa Airport which has a tarmac runway of over 1,600 yards in length.
 But all practical travel to other parts of Mauritania is undertaken by taxi cars and trucks.

 About two thirds of the population are settled Berber pastoralists, who as late as the 1950s operated as sheep, goat and camel herding nomads.
 Political and social life is largely dictated by hereditary family allegiances, now expressed amid a complex wider tangle of religious, regionalist and nationalist affiliations.

 From 1948 the French colonists ran experimental palm-date plantations in the red soil around Kiffa, having had great success with date-growing elsewhere in Mauritania, but labor and water shortages caused these to fail by 1952.
 A small-scale reforestation program, intended to guard against sand dune encroachment, was tried to little effect in the late 1980s.

-China has had a healthcare aid relationship with Mauritania since 1968, and at 2013 Chinese volunteer doctors continued to offer their services at Kiffa hospital.
+China has had a healthcare aid relationship with Mauritania since 1968, and as of 2013 Chinese volunteer doctors continued to offer their services at Kiffa hospital.
 The nation of Japan is also involved in health-related aid to Kiffa, having funded a major Study on Groundwater Development for Kiffa.
-In 2002 Japan followed up the report by undertaking the first of an ongoing series of US$5 million worth of projects that now supply basic drinking water and basic water sanitation.
+In 2002, Japan followed up the report by undertaking the first of an ongoing series of US$5 million worth of projects that now supply basic drinking water and basic water sanitation.

 The town's Berber nomadic heritage meant that Kiffa has continued to support an extensive livestock trade based on bush forage grazing, mixed with limited millet-based agrarian activity.
 A large produce market at Kiffa continues to attract traders and buyers from the surrounding area, and this trade is being supported by ongoing road repair schemes in the region.
 For instance, the International Monetary Fund noted in a 2011 report that - with Chinese aid - Mauritania was "starting rehabilitation and extension works on the Kiffa-Tintane road", Tintane being a large town of 100,000 near the Mali border and about 100 mi east of Kiffa.
-The same report also noted the planned building of a 50 MW solar power station at Kiffa, although at 2015 there have been no further reports on the progress of this.
+The same report also noted the planned building of a 50 MW solar power station at Kiffa, although in 2015 there have been no further reports on the progress of this.

-There was a U.S. Peace Corps house in Kiffa which hosted young American volunteers until 2011, when terrorism fears caused the Peace Corps to officially close its programme in the country.
+There was a U.S. Peace Corps house in Kiffa which hosted young American volunteers until 2011, when terrorism fears caused the Peace Corps to officially close its program in the country.